Reviewed by: Fibe Research Team

 The best account type depends on the financial requirements and goals.

 All bank accounts regulated by the Reserve Bank of India (RBI) follow strict security protocols.
-However, savings and fixed deposit accounts are usually safer since they offer more stability and lower risks.
+However, savings and fixed deposit accounts are usually safer since they offer more stability and lower risk.

 Yes, you can change the bank account type from one to another.
 Most banks let you switch your account type easily, depending on the policies such as: